massgov/mds-terraform-common/iam_key_rotation/README.md

 This solution rotates IAM user access keys for only the users defined in the `targeted_users` variable.
 If a user is not listed in `targeted_users`, no rotation or modification will take place for that user.

+> **Note:**
+> This module was designed and tested for deploying ONCE per AWS account.
+> Multi-services within same account scenarios have not been tested. (i.e, deploying this same module multiple times within the same account)

 ## Overview

 - Access keys and secret keys are rotated for IAM users listed in `targeted_users` if created on or after `<x>` days (defaults to 30 days unless specified).